jihyeonjeong11/next13-whatIDo/README.md

 - use-window: for making dynamic component render structure along with features(Rnd, and so on)

 - 10-22 : useRnd study starting
 - added react-rnd along with rndwindow, need to add useRnd
 - added windowTransition for exit open animation

 - need to handle some base component for window(for inherit sizing. currently it's just magic numbers.)
+- done.

+10-22 need to use client syntax for all new tsxs.

 how window is made?